Back to DWU AI Articles

 A. Self-Operated

 Airport owns and operates parking assets.
 Requires dedicated staff, technology, and capital investment.
-Provides full control over pricing as defined in table (100% revenue share), customer experience, and revenue optimization.
+Provides 100% revenue retention, direct control over customer experience, and pricing authority.
 Used by 42 of 97 primary airports under 10M enplanements (FAA CY2024).

 B. Management Contract (LAZ Parking, SP+, ABM)

 Professional parking operator manages facilities for a fixed fee, percentage of revenue, or hybrid arrangement.
 Operator handles day-to-day operations, customer service, and technology.
-Airport retains revenue upside and pricing control.
+Airport retains pricing control.
 Used by 12 of 31 large-hub airports (DWU classification, 2026).

 C. Concession/Lease (MAG, Others)

 Third party (concessionaire) operates parking, pays airport guaranteed minimum plus percentage of revenue.
 Concessionaire bears operational risk but retains upside beyond guarantee.
-Airport receives structured to provide a minimum annual guarantee, resulting in more predictable annual revenue.
+Airport receives a minimum annual guarantee plus a percentage of revenue above the guarantee threshold.
 Structured with 10–20 year terms at 8 of 15 surveyed concessions (DWU survey, 2026).

 Operating ModelControlCapitalRiskRevenue Share